win120a/ACClassRoomUtil/README.md

 ACClassRoomUtil
 ============
-A collection use in classroom.
+A collection use in classroom.<br>
 (Windows ONLY!
 If need, shutdown UAC.)
 These programs is licensed with Apache License. <br>
 (You can see it at https://github.com/win120a/ACClassRoomUtil/blob/master/LICENSE)